Canadian Rockies / Canmore, Banff, Lake Louise or Icefields Parkway-based

 Includes: 2 days Guide & technical equipment.

-Extras: Boot rental ($10 / day if we have your size!), guide driving expenses (quoted separately), lodging & Food.
+Extras: Boot rental ($10 / day if we have your size otherwise there is a good rental store in town), lodging & Food.